 Determining the carrying amounts of some assets and liabilities requires management to estimate the effects of uncertain future events on those assets and liabilities at the end of the reporting period.
-The infectious coronavirus ("COVID-19") pandemic has added to the OSC's measurement uncertainty primarily due to a reduction of available information with which to make significant assumptions related to critical estimates as compared to those estimates reported at March 31, 2019.
 Actual amounts can differ from these estimates to the extent future outcomes differ significantly from management's estimations.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.